rcw3bb/sample-llm-transformers/README.md

 2. The script will:
     - Initialize the `GPT-2` text generation pipeline.
     - Generate synthetic text based on the provided prompt.

+## Text Summarization

+### Description

+The text summarization component uses the `T5` model to summarize long texts.

+### Files

+- `hf-text-summarization.py`: Contains the code for setting up the text summarization pipeline and summarizing text.

+### Usage

+1. Run the text summarization script:
+    ```sh
+    python hf-text-summarization.py
+    ```

+2. The script will:
+    - Initialize the `T5` text summarization pipeline.
+    - Summarize the provided text.

+## Question Answering

+### Description

+The question answering component uses the `RoBERTa` model to answer questions based on a given context.

+### Files

+- `hf-question-answering.py`: Contains the code for setting up the question answering pipeline and answering questions.

+### Usage

+1. Run the question answering script:
+    ```sh
+    python hf-question-answering.py
+    ```

+2. The script will:
+    - Initialize the `RoBERTa` question answering pipeline.
+    - Answer questions based on the provided context.